Why the Same Inclusion Initiatives Don’t Succeed Everywhere in the World

 How relevant are Western inclusion and diversity initiatives in India or China?

 For global business leaders, efforts to capitalize on the benefits of diversity via inclusive practices are at an all-time high.
-When attempting to address diversity and inclusion issues, however, organizations based in the U.S. or Western Europe tend to focus their attention on differences in race, ethnicity, or gender, and their efforts often fall flat when exported to other parts of the world.
+When attempting to address diversity and inclusion issues, however, organizations based in the U.S. tend to focus their attention on differences in race, ethnicity, or gender, and their efforts often fall flat when exported to other parts of the world.
 Countries such as China and India demand attention to other factors as well.

 Within both China and India one of the most daunting factors is nearly invisible to outsiders—regionalism, which is often tied to language differences.
 To understand this issue, it can help to think of these countries as being more like Europe (which contains numerous countries where different languages are spoken) than like Australia (one large country with a primary language).